 Alnico is a type of alloy consisting of Aluminum, Nickel, and Cobalt – all mixed with Iron.
-I’m sure you’ve heard of people using alloys because they make stronger and more efficient metals – well, for our purposes, Alnico is relatively hard to de-magnetize.
-Alnico comes in different strengths as well, and they all have an important impact on your tone.
+I’m sure you’ve heard of people using alloys because they make stronger and more efficient metals.
+For our purposes Alnico is relatively hard to de-magnetize and comes in different strengths as well.
+These all have an important impact on your tone.
 Here’s some that we use pretty frequently in our pickups:

-Alnico 2 is the second weakest of the Alnico strengths, thus it pulls the strings less.
+Alnico 2 is the second weakest of the Alnico Guitar Magnet strengths, thus it pulls the strings less.
 It also has what’s referred to as the most “vintage” tone.
 It has more mids, and more tapered and softer highs than Alnico 3.
-The lows are loose and bouncy, instead of tight.
-Some might refer to it as “vintage” or “smooth”.
+As a guitar pickup magnet, the lows are loose and bouncy, instead of tight, some might refer to it as “vintage” or “smooth”.
 We use Alnico 2 in our Pure P.A.F.’s to give them the classic vintage tone we all know.

 Alnico 3 is the weakest of the Alnico magnets and has the lowest amount of string pull in a bar magnet.
-It’s lows are soft and bouncy, mids are generally warm and full, and highs are glassy.
+As a guitar pickup magnet, it’s lows are soft and bouncy, mids are generally warm and full, and highs are glassy.
 We use Alnico 3 magnets in our Real 54’s to give them a bright, glassy tone.
 Curiously, Alnico 3 is weaker than Alnico 2 in a Bar Magnet form, but stronger than Alnico 2 in a Rod Magnet form.

-Alnico 5 is our most widely used Alnico magnet.
+This is by far our most widely used guitar pickup magnet.
 In it’s rod form, Alnico 5 gives the traditional Fender tone.
 We use Alnico 5 in all of our Strat, Tele, and Bass pickups.
 In Fender-style pickups, it has the best balance of extended lows, mids, and highs.
 Alnico 5 gives that open, airy top-end sparkle that we’re so used to.
 In Humbuckers, it gives our pickups a brighter tone, which is why we use them in our High Output Humbuckers.